Our Shrewsbury and Finksburg locations will not be open on Thursday and Friday for Christmas.

 Be cost-effective in your backyard planning.
 Experts estimate that attractive landscaping can add 6 to 12 percent to your home’s value.
 So do the math and determine what you should spend to get a good return on your investment.

-If you are interested in adding an outdoor structure to your yard, contact us today to request a quote.
+Contact us today to request a quote.
 You can also come and view our inventory at our Shrewsbury, PA and Finksburg, MD locations.

 About the Author: Neil Scarano is a retired real estate agent who enjoys redecorating and flipping houses in his spare time.
 His specialty is designing backyards with a unique flair.